 The facility freezes the produced natural gas to -162°C and reduces the volume of the produce by 600 times.
 The gas is stored in tanks.
 The frozen gas is loaded to ocean-going carriers.
 The carriers also carry the by-products, such as condensate and LPG.

-The FLNG will enable liquefaction of gas at the field itself, avoiding the need for land-based infrastructure such as pipelines, compression platforms, jetties and processing plants.
-This will be economical while producing stranded offshore fields.
+The FLNG enables liquefaction of gas at the field itself, avoiding the need for land-based infrastructure such as pipelines, compression platforms, jetties and processing plants.
+This is economical while producing stranded offshore fields.

 The facility requires less material, land and seabed areas than conventional onshore facilities.

-The project is expected to create 350 direct jobs in Australia and also bring-in tax revenues to the government.
-It is also expected to benefit the local businesses as Shell plans to make huge capital and operational investments in the facility.
-Construction of the facility will employ approximately 5,000 people while an additional 1,000 people will be involved in the construction of the various equipment worldwide.
+The project created 350 direct jobs in Australia and also bring in tax revenues to the government.
+It also benefits the local businesses as Shell plans to make significant capital and operational investments in the facility.
+Construction of the facility employed approximately 5,000 people while an additional 1,000 people involved in the construction of the various equipment worldwide.

-GE Oil & Gas will supply two steam turbine-driven compressor trains which will be used to cool the natural gas.
+GE Oil & Gas supplied two steam turbine-driven compressor trains, which are used to cool the natural gas.

-Kawasaki Heavy Industries (KHI) will provide seven boiler units, which will produce 220t each hour of high-temperature and high-pressure steam.
+Kawasaki Heavy Industries (KHI) provided seven boiler units, which produce 220t of high-temperature and high-pressure steam per hour.

 Norsafe delivered free fall lifeboats, which have a capacity of 70 people and are certified for a drop height of 40m.
 SBM Offshore supplied the mooring systems.